CXwudi/kotlin-jvm-1_5-inline-logging/README.md

       logger.info("an info msg") // no lambda object created 😊
     }
     val exception = SomeException()
-    if (logger.isWarnEnabled()){
+    if (logger.isDebugEnabled()){
-      logger.warn("an warn msg with exception $exception") // notice that this string creation will not happen if warn level is not enabled
+      // notice that this string creation will not happen if the debug level is not enabled logger.debug("a debug msg with exception $exception", exception) }
-    }
   }
 }